-You may have seen these TV ads.
-The actor, dressed in black, the stubbly beard and jet black hair has him looking tough like Tony Soprano’s nephew, as he sits smugly with this legs up on the table.
+You may have seen the TV ads.
+An actor, dressed in black, with stubbly beard and dark hair, looking for all the world like Tony Soprano’s nephew, as he sits smugly with this legs up on the table.
 He kicks the competitor's bottle of vodka off the table and proclaims that his brand pours him a measured shot, while inquiring what the competitor’s brand does for him.
-Sticking with alcoholic products, one beer brand has some sort of a thermometer on the side of the can, in case the consumer can’t tell if it’s cold while touching it; another may have a new type of tear tab, a bigger mouth, to allow more beer to be consumed quickly.
-It’s happening with most consumer products; the packaging is a greater selling point than the product inside.
+Sticking with alcoholic products, one beer brand has a thermometer imprinted on the side of the can, in case the consumer can’t tell if it’s cold while touching it and needs a visual confirmation of the beer's ice-coldness; another may have a new type of tear tab, or larger mouth, to allow more beer to be consumed quickly.
+It’s happening with most consumer products; the packaging is a greater selling point than the product within.
 It appears consumers want these conveniences.
 In many of these scenarios, the cost of packaging is likely greater than the cost of the product it contains.

 In the industrial environment in which Liberty Packaging is involved, those matrices may not be the case.
 Typically, packaging is not seen as an advantage or selling point, but more as an expense.
 Of course, unlike the consumer products outlined above, the packaging for industrial products probably does not help sell the product.
 However, a proper packaging scheme can help a packaging-conscious company in many other ways, like:

 - preventing unwanted returns due to product damage in transit and storage,

 - engineering time; analysis, testing, reports, explanations.
 What a mess that process can be!

 - savings with installation labor time, packing space, equipment, and resources

 - replacing product degradation prevention methods, such as protective oils that are a drain to an operation with time, disposal, extra supplies, and increasing costs